xaviertidus/todo-reactjs-cdkv2-app/README.md

 - Check CloudWatch for Lambda logs (retention 7 days).
 - Cognito uses email verification; test with real emails.
 - If config.json is missing during dev (npm start), ensure stacks are deployed and run `node scripts/update-config.js` manually if needed.

+## Cleaning the Project for Git
+To prepare the project for Git commit (e.g., remove node_modules, caches, build artifacts), use the `clean-all.sh` script at the root.

+- Make it executable (first time): `chmod +x clean-all.sh`
+- Run: `./clean-all.sh`

+This script cleans NPM cache, removes node_modules/package-lock.json/cdk.out in all subprojects, deletes React build folder, and clears outputs folder.
+After running, the tree is clean for git add.